 How does California’s MPA network meet Green List criteria?

 Green List criteria benchmark good governance, sound design and planning, effective management, and successful conservation outcomes.
 These criteria have strong alignment with the goals specified in the MPA network’s founding legislation, the Marine Life Protection Act.
 For example, the design of the network was science-based and stakeholder-driven, and the network is adaptively managed to ensure that it is meeting specific conservation goals.
 California’s MPA network, one of the largest of its kind in the world, will be a unique addition to the Green List as the first Green Listed site in the United States and the first MPA network to be added to the list.

 The Green List process represents a unique opportunity to bring together a diversity of stakeholders in the evaluation of California’s MPA network against Green List criteria.
 In addition, joining the Green List will provide worldwide recognition of California’s leadership in ocean management and an international platform for California’s MPA network, which will help to ensure its durability and success into the future.
 This process also represents an opportunity for California to work with global innovators in marine science, management, and conservation.

 Actions taken and next steps

-The assessment group will hold evaluation meetings and site visits to assess how California’s MPA network meets IUCN’s Green List criteria, and will recommend that the network be added to the Green List if all criteria are met.
-California’s MPA network will remain in candidate status until the criteria are reached.
+Green List criteria and associated indicators benchmark good governance, sound design and planning, effective management, and successful conservation outcomes.
+The EAGL will hold evaluation meetings and site visits to assess the extent to which California’s MPA network meets IUCN’s Green List criteria, and will recommend that the network be added to the Green List if all criteria are met.

 For additional information, please contact Michael Esgro at OPC (firstname.lastname@example.org).